topbitdu/unidom-contact/ROADMAP.md

 2. Improved the Email Address model to include the Model Extension concern

 ## v0.3
+1. Improved the Contact Subscription model to add the ::subscribe method
-1. Improved the Ruby Gem Specification to depend on unidom-common v0.5
+2. Improved the Ruby Gem Specification to depend on unidom-common v0.5